phemsa/Thermometer/README.md

 thermometer_harvester.sh

 Goes through a list of bluetooth MAC addresses of Xiaomi Mijia bluetooth thermo sensors and queries them for their temperature and humidity readings.
-All readings including their bluetooth blurb are stored in a file called "Thermometer.csv".
+All readings are stored in a file called "Thermometer.csv".
 I usually run this every 15 min as a cron job

 epaper_thermometer.py